Pioneer92a/TodoItemsApi_V2/README.md

    if user already present, mark him/her as logged in

 4. post("/delete/:uuid")
-   mark the specific user logged out in the database no impact on current session
+   delete the user

+5. get("/user/:uuid")
+   read the user

    TASK ROUTES: note that below operations will be performed only if user is marked logged in from database